Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1.0
 			// Maximum: 999999.0
 			"Absorb Fire Divisor"			"200.0"

+			// The hittable damage received by the Mutant Tank is divided by this value.
+			// Note: Damage = Hittable damage/Absorb hittable divisor
+			// Example: Damage = 30.0/20.0 (1.5)
+			// Note: Use the value "1.0" to disable this setting.
+(Hittable damage/1.0 = Hittable damage)
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.0
+			// Maximum: 999999.0
+			"Absorb Hittable Divisor"		"20.0"

 			// The melee damage received by the Mutant Tank is divided by this value.
 			// Note: Damage = Melee damage/Absorb melee divisor